mozilla/fxa-content-server-l10n/README.md

 ## Submitting Translations

-Please find your locale on [Pontoon - Firefox Accounts](https://pontoon.mozilla.org/projects/firefox-accounts/) or [Verbatim - Firefox Accounts](https://localize.mozilla.org/projects/accounts).
+Please find your locale on [Pontoon - Firefox Accounts](https://pontoon.mozilla.org/projects/firefox-accounts/).
 Follow the instructions on those sites to submit your translations.